-- Most people 65 and older.
+- Most people 65 and older

-- People younger than 65 who have certain disabilities and illnesses.
+- People younger than 65 who have certain disabilities and illnesses

 You might assume that signing up for a big government program like Medicare would be confusing.
 But it's usually easy.
 Most people are signed up automatically for Original Medicare (Parts A and B).

-Medicare Eligibility and Enrollment for People 65 and Older
+For People Ages 65 and Older

-Medicare Eligibility and Enrollment for People With Disabilities and Illnesses
+For People With Disabilities and Illnesses

-- Lou Gehrig's Disease (ALS).
+Lou Gehrig's disease (ALS).
 As soon as you get Social Security Disability benefits for ALS, you should be automatically enrolled in Medicare.
 There is no waiting period.

-- Kidney failure.
+Kidney failure.
 To qualify, you must have end-stage renal disease and need dialysis or a kidney transplant.
 Usually, you can't get Medicare until three months after you start dialysis.
 Once you've been diagnosed with kidney failure, call the Social Security administration at (800) 772-1213 to enroll in Medicare.

-- Other disabilities for which you get Social Security Disability benefits.
+Other disabilities for which you get Social Security Disability benefits.
 You can't get Medicare until two years after you qualify for Social Security Disability.
 At that point, the Social Security Administration should sign you up automatically.